Maximize the Potential of Your Comics

 What kind of restoration can be removed?

 In general terms, the following restoration is removable if it is slight in nature: color touch, glue, piece fill, reinforcement, spine split seals, tear seals, and support.
 Among these, professionally applied reinforcement, spine split seals, tear seals and support using rice paper is the easiest to remove.
 The following restoration is not removable: cover cleaning, interior cleaning/lightening, re-glossing, trimming, staple cleaning or replacement, and moderate or extensive restoration involving piece fill and color touch.
+By CGC’s grading standards, tape is not considered restoration.
+Tape removal is not available through CGC’s removal service.

 Will my comic book go down in grade with removal?